-11-12.
-SUPRANATIONALS
+11. SUPRANATIONALS

 US Dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank.
+No more than 10% of the portfolio may be invested in any single issuer.

-11-13.
-STATE OF CALIFORNIA LOCAL AGENCY INVESTMENT FUND (LAIF)
+12. STATE OF CALIFORNIA LOCAL AGENCY INVESTMENT FUND (LAIF)